faizarbiva/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

-<h2>A recourse group is used to organize and manage cloud recourses kind of like files, whereas a virtual network establishes secure communication between virtual machines and other azure services.</h2>
+<h2>A recourse group is used to organize and manage cloud recourses like files, whereas a virtual network establishes secure communication between virtual machines and other azure services.
+In this tutorial, I will show how to make a recourse group AND a virtual network inside microsoft azure. </h2>

 <h2>Tutorials</h2>